-We strive to bring out the best in them because we believe skilled, motivated and empowered people drive better business.
-Therefore, we are helping our people to align their long-term personal goals with the strategic objectives of the Company.
 We overhauled our performance enhancement process to provide them with augmented learning and development opportunities.
 Our employees continue to get hands-on experience in emerging technologies as they are part of our work streams.
 We also help them up skill or reskill in the use of new technologies through various training programmes.
-We believe these efforts will help us chart a new course for the Company.
+We believe these efforts will help us chart a new course for us.